mferuscomelo/EcoBin/README.md

 ## Costs

+In an effort to be completely transparent about the costs, here’s a breakdown of each of the hardware components:

 | Name                                                                       |        Costs ($) |
 | :------------------------------------------------------------------------- | ---------------: |
 | AVR IoT Cellular Mini                                                      | FREE (Sponsored) |